Tullio De Piscopo

 De Piscopo released his first solo album, Suonando la batteria moderna, in 1974.
 One of his most successful songs is "Andamento lento", which won Festivalbar in 1988.
-His 1983 single, "Stop Bajon (Primavera)" reached No.1 spot in Italy and No.58 in the UK Singles Chart in March 1987.
+His 1984 single "Stop Bajon (Primavera)" reached No.1 spot in Italy and No.58 in the UK Singles Chart in March 1987.

 His 1985 song "Radio Africa" (written by Lino Nicolosi and Dora Carofiglio) was a collaboration with Guinean singer Mory Kanté.
 He is also the owner of the record label Bagaria.

-He also wrote scores for several movies.
+He also wrote scores for several films.
 Current DragonForce drummer Gee Anzalone was taught by Piscopo at the NAMM Academy in Milan and refers to him as an influence.